AankitPaudel/Final_Project-Data_Science-479/README.md

 - `backup/`: Backup copies of the dataset stored in the cloud.

 ## Data Management
-Detailed below are the strategies employed for managing the dataset throughout this project:
+Detailed strategies employed for managing the dataset throughout this project:

-### Data Collection Need
+### Data Collection
 The data is utilized to spot customers who might be at risk of not fulfilling loan repayment terms.

 ### Data Sourcing